space-wizards/docs/src/en/space-station-14/device-network.md

    The list of recipients the broadcast is about to send packets to.
  **Property: ModifiedRecipients**
    This is a property on the event that can to be set to the new list of recipients.
-	 If this property is null the breadcast will be canceled.
+	 If this property is null the broadcast will be canceled.

 </details>